boryspimpek/FusionPad32000/README.md

 # FusionPad-32 🎮

 **FusionPad-32** is an advanced, high-performance universal controller powered by the **ESP32**.
-It features a custom graphical interface, Hall Effect precision joysticks, and an expandable I/O system via I2C.
+It features a custom graphical interface, Hall Effect precision joysticks, buttons, switches and potentiometers.

 <img src="images/1.jpg" width="400">